eyeinsky/mafoc/website/docs/download.md

 ## Docker (linux, macOS, Windows)

-The easiest way to start mafoc is to use docker.
+The easiest way to start mafoc is to use docker:
 ```bash
 docker run --rm -it markus77/mafoc
 ```
-The above lists all available indexers and doesn't need a local node present.
+The above lists all available indexers.

-Start a specific indexer, say to index datums:
+Start a specific indexer, say, to index datums:
 ```bash
 docker run --rm -it \
     -v /path/to/node.socket:/socket \